mideactive/alx-low_level_programming/0x00-hello_world/README.md

-  ### TASK (4) Hello, puts:- Write a C program that prints exactly "Programming is like building a multilingual puzzle, followed by a new line.
+### [4-puts](https://github.com/mideactive/alx-low_level_programming/blob/master/0x00-hello_world/4-puts.c):- Write a C program that prints exactly "Programming is like building a multilingual puzzle, followed by a new line.

                .
 Use the function puts